The real history behind Becoming Elizabeth

 How to watch Becoming Elizabeth

-Becoming Elizabeth arrives on Starzplay/STARZ in the UK and US on 12 June 2022.
+Becoming Elizabeth was first broadcast on Starz in the US and STARZPLAY in the UK in June 2022.

 Is Becoming Elizabeth a true story?
 The real history behind the drama